no0p/pgsampler/README.md

 ## Introduction

-Pgsampler is a background worker for collecting statistics about a Postgresql cluster's state and activity.
+Pgsampler is an experimental background worker for collecting statistics about a Postgresql cluster's state and activity.

 The <a href="http://no0p.github.io/pgsampler/">project home page</a> provides a demo and high level introduction.